tony32769/tensorflow-build-pip-package/README.md

  * *-s*: to output all bazel commands.
  * *--config=cuda*: add support for GPU computing with Nvidia CUDA (feature previous enabled with `./configure`)
  * *--copt=-mavx*: supported set of instructions for 2500k
- * *--cxxopt="-D_GLIBCXX_USE_CXX11_ABI=0"*: force the compiler to use the same api of binary package (current version 0.12 is compiled with gcc4, so if you have gcc5 you need this option).
+ * *--cxxopt="-D_GLIBCXX_USE_CXX11_ABI=0"*: force the compiler to use the same ABI of binary package (current version 0.12 is compiled with gcc4, so if you have gcc5 you need this option).

 ## Install the package